thalib/thalib/_posts/events/2017-03-30-aadhaar-data-leak.md

 ### Someone else is pushing

-From the beginning, either Congress or BJP at the center I am suspect that some one is pushing this Aadhaar.

-When BJP was in opposition it opposed the Aadhaar, but now it pushes it everywhere.
+Congress created Aadhaar, BJP opposed it.
+But now BJP pushes it everywhere.

 Finance Minister Arun Jaitley  has admitted that Aadhaar was a **great initiative** of the [previous UPA government](http://tech.firstpost.com/news-analysis/finance-minister-admits-that-aadhaar-was-a-great-initiative-from-congress-lead-upa-government-369539.html)

 I suspect third country has its hand